ruial/briefbytes/source/_posts/Azure-Kubernetes-Service-Pipelines.md

 {% asset_img "go-pipeline-stages.png" "AKS Pipeline Stages" %}

 The creation of DNS records is fast but TLS certificates from [Let's Encrypt](https://letsencrypt.org) can take a few minutes to be issued.
-Take care when changing domain names in production to avoid downtime.
 You can use the following commands to inspect the logs:

 ```sh
 kubectl logs -n cert-manager -f <kubectl-pod>
 kubectl get certificate
 kubectl logs -f $(kubectl get po | egrep -o 'external-dns[A-Za-z0-9-]+')
 ```

+Take care when changing domain names in production to avoid downtime.
+Do not forget about readiness and liveness checks on real apps to ensure high availability, as services may take a few seconds on startup and they may become unhealthy because of a bad connection.

 The final result should look like this: